carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 In this workshop not all of the hyperparameters from the software will be covered.
 For the hyperparameters that we don't discuss, use the default settings.
 - N-estimator represents the number of the decision trees that go into forest.
 Although we want to consider the biggest number of trees possible, there is a certain number where the classifier performance won't be improving.
+The software allows at most 50 trees.
 - Max-features represents the number of features considered.
 For the classification problems *sqrt* is mostly used.
 That is the square root of the total number of features.

 > ## Software